Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Dataset Details

 \paragraph{Auxiliary Knowledge} To construct knowledge reasoning tasks, we introduce a set of auxiliary knowledge.
 Specifically, our dataset involves relations such as major → field (e.g., Computer Science belongs to Engineering) and university → country (e.g., Stanford University belongs to the United States).
 These auxiliary facts already exist in the model’s pre-trained knowledge base.
 To ensure that the model reliably retains them, we also rephrase each auxiliary fact 50 times and include them in the CPT data.
 All auxiliary knowledge is provided in Tables~\ref{tab:major2category} and~\ref{tab:university2country}.

 \paragraph{Reasoning Tasks} For each attribute of a synthetic individual, we construct three types of reasoning questions.
+We refer to Single Reasoning, Comparative Reasoning, and Novel Reasoning as SR, CR, and NR, respectively.
 In Table \ref{tab:dataset_examples}, we provide an example for each category of QA and reasoning questions in the dataset.

 Each CR task involves two attributes: the primary attribute of interest and another randomly selected one.
 For major- and university-related CR tasks, which take a binary (Yes/No) form, we further constrain the sampling process to maintain an approximately balanced ratio of positive and negative instances (50\% each).